laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 * Apply the concepts of Boolean Algebra to simplify given Boolean equations.
 * Apply the concepts of K-Maps to the problem of Boolean expression simplification.
 * Apply the concepts of Performance to the analysis of computer performance problems.
-* Apply the concepts of a multicycle datapath and control by showing in written form the processing steps that different classes of instructions require as they move through the datapath and control hardware structures.
+* Apply the concepts of a multi-cycle datapath and control by showing in written form the processing steps that different classes of instructions require as they move through the datapath and control hardware structures.